 When technology breathes life into heritage

-In Vietnam, the product “In Search of the Lost Royal Palace” developed by the Hue Monuments Conservation Center is considered a typical mark.
-Through AR glasses Nreal Air Glass, visitors are led back to the Nguyen Dynasty in a virtual reality space, where royal ceremonies, the changing of the guard at Ngo Mon or art performances at Duyet Thi Duong are vividly recreated at the original location.
-Not only restoring ancient architecture, technology also evokes historical memories and connects emotions, creating a realistic and culturally profound experience.
+In Vietnam, the "Searching for the Lost Imperial Palace" product developed by the Hue Imperial Citadel Conservation Center is considered a prime example.
+Through AR Nreal Air Glass, visitors are transported back to the Nguyen Dynasty in a virtual reality setting, where court ceremonies, the changing of the guard at Ngo Mon Gate, and artistic performances at Duyet Thi Duong are vividly recreated at their original locations.
+Beyond reconstructing ancient architecture, the technology evokes historical memories and connects emotions, creating an authentic and culturally rich experience.

 Notably, technology does not stop at simulation.
-When designed properly, virtual reality technology is not just a tool for “technology demonstration” but can tell stories, convey culture, and enrich experiences at the destination.
+When designed properly, virtual reality technology is not just a “technology demonstration” tool but can tell stories, convey culture, and enrich experiences at the destination.
 Mr. Dang Hong Nguyen Khang, PhD student at the New Jersey Institute of Technology - USA, commented that VR should not stop at simulating images.
 A truly attractive product needs to awaken many senses such as vision, hearing, emotions and must have cultural depth.

-Towards a smart tourism ecosystem
+Towards a smart tourism ecosystem.

 Deputy Minister of Culture, Sports and Tourism Ho An Phong commented: “For tourism, digital transformation is inevitable and objective.
 When applying digital technology, artificial intelligence and smart platforms, the industry will develop very quickly and sustainably.”